goramartin/master-thesis/docs/papers/searching-ontologies/05-onto-qa-ontology-evaluation-and-ranking.md

 # Intro

-A paper that presents a tool OntoQA that evaluates ontologies related to a certain set of ters and then ranks them.
+A paper that presents a tool OntoQA that evaluates ontologies related to a certain set of terms and then ranks them.
 The tool enables users to tune the search results with selecting preference on a given set of ranking features.
 It also evaluates ontologies with their instances (populated ontologies).
 This paper is a novel approach based on their previous metrics - but this one should be better.